-The OPA2-2TH-VC and OPT1-2TH-VC have a temperature input, a humidity input and 2 binary inputs.
+The OPU2-2TH-VC has a temperature input, a humidity input and 2 binary inputs.
 These inputs are assigned to following virtual inputs:

-1. VI1 = UI9 = temperature input
+- 1. VI1 = UI9 = temperature input

-2. VI2 = UI10 = humidity input
+- 2. VI2 = UI10 = humidity input

-3. VI3 = UI11 = passive input 1
+- 3. VI3 = UI11 = passive input 1

-4. VI4 = UI12 = passive input 2, For OPT1-HTNV-VC input 2 0...10 VDC
+- 4. VI4 = UI12 = passive input 2

-Mathematical functions on universal and inputs from bus terminals and plug-ins.
+Mathematical functions on inputs

-→ Square root calculation on input values: The input signal maybe subjected to the square root function prior to calculating the display values.
+- → Square root calculation on input values: The input signal maybe subjected to the square root function prior to calculating the display values.
 The square root is calculated from the input signal and the result is again conditioned to 10bit resolution.
-The square root function is useful when airflow needs to be calculated from differential pressure, as in VAV systems for example.
+The square root function is useful when airflow needs to be calculated from differential pressure, as in VAV systems for example. - → Calculate mathematical functions over multiple inputs for loop control or display with xxU7.
+In order to calculate average, minimum or maximum between several inputs, make sure all the inputs are of identical type and range and then activate the same function on xxU7 on all the selected inputs.
+The largest input of the group selected will carry the calculated value.
+For example: When average is activated on 02U7 and 01U7 = 1, the average is carried on universal input 2.